QUICK THINGS TO DO TODAY:

 Enjoy writing?
 One possible project you might begin this winter is journaling.

-Journaling can take many forms - diaries, letters, writing exercises, fan fiction, recording dreams, and travelogues.
+Journaling can take many forms - diaries, letters, writing exercises, fan fiction, recording your dreams, and travelogues.

 It can serve many other useful purposes, as well - spiritual discovery, memoir development, writing improvement, grief recovery, healing, catharsis, life planning, record of cooking experiments, family history, creative stimulation, or confession.

-You can also just write using your word processor or the old fashioned way: an inexpensive pen and a paper college-ruled notebook.
+Your journal can be in an old notebook, a beautiful hardbound leather blank book, a blank journal you've creatively decorated, or it can even be a blog on Livejournal or Blogger.
+You can also just write using your word processor on your laptop; or the old fashioned way: an inexpensive pen and a paper college-ruled notebook.

 - Write a fake diary pretending to be a celebrity, then write about your fictional experiences on the set of a nonexistent movie.